nhoizey/jekyll-cloudinary/README.md

 #### `only_prod` (default: `false`)

-When set to `true`, this setting implies that responsive image HTML and Cloudinary URLs are generated only if the environnement is `production`.
+When set to `true`, this setting implies that responsive image HTML and Cloudinary URLs are generated only if the environment is `production`.

 For example: